qutech/QuMADA/docs/tutorials.rst

 .. note::

-	Right now these names are specified in the measurement_scipt class.
-It will be moved to a separate file later on.
-	When using an instrument not yet implemented into QuMADA you might have to specify new names for the parameters there.
-	For more information look into the section about creating gate_mappings for new instruments
+	The names are specified in a json-file in src/qumada/instrument/instrument_whitelists.
+In case you need to add parameter names you can add your own json-file.

 Adding the mapping is easily done by using the "add_mapping_to_instrument" command: